wmorgan/dcos-docs/1.7/overview/concepts.md

 # <a name="agent"></a> Agent node

 A Mesos agent node runs a discrete Mesos task on behalf of a framework.
-It is a agent instance registered with the Mesos master.
+It is an agent instance registered with the Mesos master.
 The synonym of agent node is worker or slave node.
 See also [private][1] and [public][2] agent nodes.

 # Cloud template

 The [cloud templates][3] are optimized to run DC/OS.
-The templates are a JSON-formatted text files that describe the resources and properties.
+The templates are JSON-formatted text files that describe the resources and properties.

 # Mesos Containerizer